Back-Room Boy: Production

 Arthur Askey replaced Will Hay when Hay moved from Gainsborough to Ealing Studios before the Second World War.
 Filming took place at Gaunt-British Studios, Lime Grove Studios and Shepherd's Bush, London, England.
+The films sets were designed by the art director Walter Murton.

 Reception

 In his book about 1940s British cinema, Realism and Tinsel, Robert Murphy describes the film as "the funniest if the least original of the Askey comedies".
 Halliwell's Film Video & DVD Guide describes the film as a "[fairly] spirited star comedy of interest as a shameless rip-off of The Ghost Train and Oh Mr Porter!."
 In Beacons in the Dark, film historian Robyn Ludwig critiques the film as "symptomatic of homophobic and chauvinistic undercurrents in Great Britain during the war".
 David Parkinson in Radio Times said, "The main problem is the film's insistence on hammering home every gag, with Askey particularly at fault."
 However, he praised the subsidiary action between Moffatt and Marriott and Googie Withers' performance.